FAMILY & FAMILY TREE BRANCHES |

 coraki.googlepages.com/home

 Direct line Ancestors: of Irish, Scottish and English, descent.
-Allen, Barton, Batchelor,Bentley, Bray, Burch, Carter, Collins, Cooper Cripps, Curran, Donnelly, Featom, Ferguson, French, Frost, Gladdish,Hodsoll, Housden Huggins, Hynds, Jarman, Kanneney (Sic), Kennedy, Kinnefeck, Lake, Lee, McGregor, McLean, Noud, Randal, Rayner, Thurley, Standford , Sullivan, Talbot, Walters, Posted at 8:00am on Sat, Jul 04 2009
+Allen, Barton, Batchelor,Bentley, Bray, Burch, Carter, Collins, Cooper Cripps, Curran, Donnelly, Featom, Ferguson, French, Frost, Gladdish,Hodsoll, Housden Huggins, Hynds, Jarman, Kanneney (Sic), Kennedy, Kinnefeck, Lake, Lee, McGregor, McLean, Noud, Randal, Rayner, Thurley, Standford , Sullivan, Talbot, Walters,

 |